Clay Higgins: Local law enforcement

-Higgins also made a video for the state police, with a script that prompted protests from suspects' families and the ACLU.
-He resigned from the St. Landry Parish Sheriff's Office in February 2016.
+Higgins filmed a video for the state police, with a script that prompted protests from suspects' families and the ACLU.
+He resigned from the St. Landry Parish sheriff's office in February 2016.
 Guidroz had warned him against using disrespectful and demeaning language about suspects, ordering him to "Tone down his unprofessional comments on our weekly Crime Stoppers messages".
-He issued a statement saying that Higgins's comments underlined "a growing undertone of insubordination and lack of discipline on Higgins’ part".
+He issued a statement saying that Higgins's comments underlined "a growing undertone of insubordination and lack of discipline on Higgins' part".
 Guidroz said that Higgins had gone against department policy by misusing his badge and uniform for personal profit and gain, citing Higgins's wearing a uniform in an ad for a security firm.
-He also reprimanded Higgins for using his badge and uniform on his personal website to support sales of T-shirts and shot glasses for his Limited Liability Corporation (LLC).
+He also reprimanded Higgins for using his badge and uniform on his personal website to support sales of T-shirts and shot glasses for his limited liability corporation (LLC).
 Higgins had also used the department's physical address in registering his corporation with the state.
 Both actions were against department policy.

 Salon reported that during this period, Higgins "negotiated paid speaking appearances with other police departments.
 In one email, Higgins discussed his request for a speaker's fee that included shopping money for his wife and part of the fuel for a friend's private plane."
 He asked for cash payments.
 Higgins also conducted his private business via email on "his government email-account during work hours without the permission or knowledge of his supervisors.
 Higgins also appears to have attempted to conceal his earnings from the IRS in order to avoid wage garnishment for unpaid taxes.
 Whether those actions constitute tax fraud is unclear."

-Shortly after resigning from St. Landry Parish, in March 2016, Higgins was accepted and sworn in as a Reserve Deputy Marshal in the city of Lafayette, Louisiana.
-Reserve forces in city and Parish Sheriff's offices in Louisiana receive regular training and are commissioned as law enforcement officers.
+Shortly after resigning from St. Landry Parish, in March 2016, Higgins was accepted and sworn in as a reserve deputy marshal in the city of Lafayette, Louisiana.
+Reserve forces in city and Parish sheriff's offices in Louisiana receive regular training and are commissioned as law enforcement officers.
 They are part-time and made up of persons from many walks of life.

-In 2019, Higgins retired his commission as a Reserve Deputy Marshal.
-He maintains an active law enforcement commission as a reserve officer with the Louisiana Attorney General's office.
+In 2019, Higgins retired his commission as a reserve deputy marshal.
+He maintains an active law enforcement commission as a reserve officer with the Louisiana attorney general's office.

 Honors

-Higgins was awarded the title of Kentucky Colonel in March 2016 by Kentucky Governor Matt Bevin.
+Higgins was awarded the title of Kentucky colonel in March 2016 by Kentucky governor Matt Bevin.